Our Services

 Published on: 1/18/2026

-Sudden sleepiness is usually not about willpower, but is most often due to insufficient or irregular sleep, circadian rhythm disruption, sleep apnea or narcolepsy, medication or alcohol effects, stress or depression, thyroid or blood sugar problems.
+Sudden sleepiness is rarely about willpower.
+Common causes include insufficient or irregular sleep, circadian rhythm disruption, sleep apnea, narcolepsy, medication or alcohol side effects, stress, depression, thyroid disorders, and blood sugar imbalances.

 Not seeing your question?
 No worries.